 Parents have the primary responsibility to see that students are properly attired for school.
 School district personnel have the responsibility of maintaining proper and appropriate conditions conducive to learning.
-We are asking your cooperation regarding conformity to the following dress guidelines:
+We are asking your cooperation regarding conformity to the following dress guidelines for students:

 - 1. Clothing, jewelry, and personal items shall be free of writing, pictures, or any other insignia which is vulgar, lewd, obscene, profane, or sexually suggestive, or which promotes the use of alcohol, drugs, tobacco, or other illegal activity. - 2.
 Appropriate shoes must be worn at all times.
 [Thongs, backless, or open-toe shoes or sandals are not appropriate.
 Shoes must be securely fastened.] - 3.
 Hats, caps, and other head coverings shall not be worn indoors. - 4.
 Hair may not be sprayed by coloring that would drip when wet. - 5.
 Clothes shall be sufficient to conceal undergarments.
-See-through tops and bare abdomens are prohibited.
+See-through tops and bare abdomens are prohibited. - 6.
+Gang-related apparel is prohibited.